- Published on

 If I start on an Open A, the progression to make an A sound down the neck would be (AGEDC):

-Hope this helps anyone out there wanting to learn some cool shit.
+Hope this helps anyone out there wanting to learn some new guitar theory.